psanskaar/learning/README.md

 # learning

 A working collection of smart contract vulnerabilities, built, broken, and exploited by hand while training toward smart contract security auditing.
-Every bug here has a contract that's actually vulnerable and a Foundry test that actually proves it, including the cases where an "obvious" exploit turns out not to work, and why.
+Every bug here has a vulnerable contract and a Foundry test that proves the exploit actually works, including cases where the obvious attack turns out not to work, and why.

-## Why this repo exists

-Reading about a vulnerability class once and moving on doesn't build the instinct an auditor actually needs.
-This repo is the slower, more deliberate version: write the vulnerable contract from scratch, write the attacker from scratch, run it, and only move on once the result is fully explained, including the negative results.

 ## What's here